artsandmetaphysics/goodlifeodyssey/README.md

 ## Upcoming Entries

 - [ ] Dialogue on Knowing Emptiness
-- [ ] Dialogue on the Ethical Implications of Emptiness
-- [ ] Beliefs about description and reality
+- [x] Beliefs about description and reality
-- [ ] Beliefs about language
+- [x] Beliefs about language
 - [ ] How to Talk about Politics (with excerpts from _Gorgias_ and _Phaedrus_)
 - [ ] Deciding the truth of religions based on revelations by judging how similar revelations are to similar beliefs
 - [ ] Essay on enjoyment as being inextricably part of meaning
+- [ ] Finish Ecclesiastes dialogue